EnterTheVoid-x86/rsh/README.md

  - Can run system commands!
 This is literally the most useful thing about it
  - Written in Ruby!
  - Lightweight
- - Tab to list everything in your current directory, or to show previously used commands with a starting letter, for example, run `ls` and then type "l" and press tab.
+ - Tab to list everything in your current directory, or to autofill with a letter in the input field.
+ - Basic customization
  - Did I fix the color?
-Maybe.
  - Can run on your grandma's old beaten up Windows XP Computer, if you install Linux on it, if ya know what I mean lmao
  - Sample Text